Rikemannen/obsidian-sync/Journal/September 26 2025.md

 Afetter that me and melvin went to the store since i had brung my card today.
 I bought like wafers with chocolate and he bought pepsi and chocoalte pellets or wsmth.
 I paid for his cuz im so nice :) i also told him about how i do that, i am losing money but whatever :P
 (im rich hehe)

-We have english now and ignas ( ithink not even i know anymore) played a mtorocycle game on full volume and the teacher got mad, and just now he had yt with a vid aswell playing `._:´ And the teacher got mad at erik for the first few things.
-There is someone else doing something behind my back, i think its Valter, and melvin accuidentally played something too (he apolzgized and the teacher understands) I HATE THIS :(!!!!!!!!!!!!!!!!!!!!
+We have english now and ignas ( ithink not even i know anymore) played a mtorocycle game on full volume and the teacher got mad, and just now he had yt with a vid aswell playing `._.` And the teacher got mad at erik for the first few things.
+There is someone else doing something behind my back, i think its Valter, and melvin accuidentally played something too (he apolzgized and the teacher understands) I HATE THIS!!!!!!!!!!!!!!!!!!!!
-Melvin had some problem with his computer, i asked what and the teacher was like "NO, you do your stuff" like tsfu im tryna help here...
+Melvin had some problem with his computer, i asked what and the teacher was like "NO, you do your stuff" like stfu im tryna help here...
-They played sounds again and the teacher is furious now CAN THEYY STOP????????????????????????????????
+They played sounds again and the teacher is furious now CAN THEY STOP????????????????????????????????
-We are writing stuff for our like things later where we talk with teacher and parets, idk what to write on first question, most others i know but now first one :(
+We are writing stuff for our like things later where we talk with teacher and parets, idk what to write on first question, most others i know but not first one :(
-The other guys are getting like walls t oo put up ( i got one too :D) and valter yet again cant let his computer be alone, he keeps playing sounds that arent even funny, fricken fart sfx and facetime calling noise or whatever
+The other guys are getting like walls to put up ( i got one too :D) and valter yet again cant let his computer be alone, he keeps playing sounds that arent even funny, fricken fart sfx and facetime calling noise or whatever

-Now that im writing this i kinda wanna add that i dont really like answerasking questions on history and wahtever cuz the teacher isnt so nice tbhh.
+Now that im writing this i kinda wanna add that i dont really like asking questions in history and wahtever cuz the teacher isnt so nice tbh.

-x
-Ill just say when they do it now,, im pretty sure they know im writing cuz they do tha tbut idc:
+Ill just say when they do it now, im pretty sure they know im writing cuz they do that but idc:
 Valter played twice :(
 some guy on the other side with anime (questionable) song like wtf valter fart sound
-Some sound that is present in gordon ramsay kitchen hell (only source i know sorry) and facetime thing, probably ignas They played some 67 sound (I FUCKING HATE THAT "MEME") and the techer got mad (they being erik, i think cuz he laughed most) Valter played facetime soundignas is nwo visitng valter, teacher = mad Valter fart
+Some sound that is present in gordon ramsay kitchen hell (only source i know :P) and facetime thing, probably ignas They played some 67 sound (I FUCKING HATE THAT "MEME") and the techer got mad (they being erik, i think cuz he laughed most) Valter played facetime sound ignas is now visitng valter, teacher = mad
+Valter fart
-Valter left :D (hes coming back tho :)Ayy there hasnt been anything for a lil while now :D Im tired of doing exercise stuff now omg
+Valter left :D (hes coming back tho)
+Ayy there hasnt been anything for a lil while now :D Im tired of doing exercise stuff now omg
 Ignas is back from the toilet :/

-Valter plays some tone, the one you use to "blur" speech Ignas played bruh and another thing idkIgnas came up to me and asked what i was doing, itold him to leave cuz he wa annoying, he told me "its not only me" fuckking idiot :P he is playing sounds now, cant hey just fuckingstop???
+Valter plays some tone, the one you use to "blur" speech Ignas played bruh and another thing idk
+Ignas came up to me and asked what i was doing, i told him to leave cuz he is annoying, he told me "its not only me" fucking idiot :P he is playing sounds now, cant they just fucking stop???
-They aree laughing fsr now
+They are laughing fsr now
 They played an iphone pic sound whatever
-Ignas lfet and it's been quiet for sme time now.
+Ignas left and it's been quiet for some time now.
 Teacher left and vidar is the only one making sounds, vocally tho.
 Teacher's back with ignas :/

+# FUN STUFF!!!
 We also got info from simon who said the thing with yk uhh activities are gonna haave music and picture learning/courses, ima sign up for the picture one :P
 We end now :P
-Ima eat chocolate wafers on the way home, no more journaling for a lil now :D (well not fun idk whatever)
+Ima eat chocolate wafers on the way home, no more journaling for a lil now :D (well not fun idk whatever) I gave a lot of wafers to others on the bus, on the way home i took an apple (very bad tasting), once i was "done" i accidentally threw it on my brother, he got mad.

+I am really looking forward to tuesday when we have that thing after school again, i also got info that: odd weeks = thursday even weeks = friday every week = tuesday

+friday → 23:00
+all others → 21:00
+(I love typing arrows ←^O^→) (idk what that is lol)

+I played some deltarune.
+I sent a STOP signal to deltarune yesterday, and it has been sitting there until today when i played a little in school, enough to STOP again as to not loose progress, then continued at home and finished ch.
+2!
+Its so scary when kris takes out their heart, soul or whatever and does some weird shit.
+I also wanna get changed.

+We ate spaghetti and meatsauce for dinner, me and mom then watched a movie about some airline cop kidnapping a kid and gaslighting her mother into thinking the kid died, it was really good.
+In the middle of the movie we went to escort our dad when he was driving the tractor through narrow streets, it took 7 min.
+Tmrw im gonna help move bales on the field.
+Im tired.
+I hate the guys in my class.
+Im lonely.
+Im gay :3
+I wanna meet my friends again.
+I wanna come out and get fem clothes.
+I want a bf.
+I want someone to talk to.
+I want to be able to talk to anyone.
+I want to be able to not give a fuck to annoying people.
+I want to be able to tell someone that the guys at school are annoying and have them actually do something.
+I want to start focusing on my hw and stuff.
+I want someone to study with, a bf to study with.
+Or just someone nice to study with.
+I want to go to the thing after school and just play boring games alone, with someone around me.
+I want someone to talk to.
+Really, really want it.
+I need someone to talk to.
+I want to go play laserdome with my friends and loose hugely, and just have fun.
+I want to go play laserdome with my friends and bf, and then go home with him.
+I want to know why tf im writing like this??
+I want to play baseball, its fun.
+I want to go watch a game of football with melvin, cuz why not.
+I want the municipality to get their shit together and stop ruining for the students.
+I want someone to listen to me say this, instead of putting it in a god damn journal, that nobody will ever read.
+I want someone to ask how im feeling, and where i can just say it all.
+I want someone to be with anytime i want.
+I hate living far away from fun stuff.
+Sure i can bike 20 min just to get to a bus stop, but i want to live in a city.
+I want to be able to express myself without caring.